Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 Time frame: 15 minutes

--   Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+-   Tables reconvene with the larger group to hear a SME share the preferred solution for the case study

 ### Additional references